RedisLabs/redis-enterprise-k8s-docs/README.md

         EOF
         ```

-        This must fail with an error output by the admission webhook redb.admisison.redislabs that is being denied because it can't get the login credentials for the Redis Enterprise Cluster as none were specified.
+        This must fail with an error output by the admission webhook redb.admisison.redislabs that is being denied because 'illegal' is not a valid eviction policy.

         ```shell script
         Error from server: error when creating "STDIN": admission webhook "redb.admission.redislabs" denied the request: eviction_policy: u'illegal' is not one of [u'volatile-lru', u'volatile-ttl', u'volatile-random', u'allkeys-lru', u'allkeys-random', u'noeviction', u'volatile-lfu', u'allkeys-lfu']